Castle of Mós

-The Castle of Mós (Castelo de Porto de Mós) is a medieval castle located in the civil parish of Mós, municipality of Torre de Moncorvo, in the Portuguese district of Bragança.
+The Castle of Mós (Castelo de Mós) is a medieval castle located in the civil parish of Mós, municipality of Torre de Moncorvo, in the Portuguese district of Bragança.

 It is classified by IGESPAR as a Site of Public Interest.

 Just north of the village, the castle was erected on a vegetation-heavy small hill called the Promenade de Mos, an ancient road axis in the region.
 There is also another Mos Castle in Mos, Vigo, Galicia.

 History

 Ancient Times

 Some evidence indicate that early human occupation of the region come from the Early Iron Age.

 The medieval castle

 Although there is little to no information on the founding or early history, the village secured a royal charter from Afonso I o Portugal (1112-1185) in 1162.

 Under the reign of Sancho II of Portugal (1248-1279), inquiries in 1258 reported that the county held a third of the tithes from the Church of Santa Maria de Mos for the repair and maintenance of the town's castle.
 The source of the funds was explained in a letter Alfonso IV of Portugal (1325-1357) states that the sovereign granted the "people of the Church are giving money".

 Near the end of the Middle Ages, fighting had depopulated the village and swung favor to the nearby village of Carviçais.
 During the reign of Fernando, he ended the power of the village and transferred it to Moncorvo Tower.

 In the late seventeenth century, Father Carvalho da Costa recorded a similar position, stating that this villa one sees almost hum aruinado Castello delle with his cistern inside, which turns out to be the old village villa of more account.
 At this stage, the castle had only 90 fires, while in Carviçais neighbor, the only place term 250 were counted.